 Table 3b.
 Potential threats and impacts to Steller sea lion recovery and associated references.
-Threats and impact to recovery as described by the Draft Steller Sea Lion Recovery Plan (NMFS 2007).
+Threats and impact to recovery as described by the Draft Steller Sea Lion Recovery Plan (NMFS 2008).
 Reference examples identify research related to corresponding threats and may or may not support the underlying hypotheses.

-Threat Impact on Recovery Reference Examples Environmental variability Potentially high Fritz and Hinckley 2005, Trites and Donnelly 2003 Competition with fisheries Potentially high Dillingham et al. 2006, Fritz and Brown 2005, Hennen 2004, Fritz and Ferrero 1998 Predation by killer whales Medium DeMaster et al. 2006, Trites et al. 2007, Williams et al. 2004, Springer et al. 2003 Toxic substances Medium Albers and Loughlin 2003, Lee et al. 1996, Calkins et al. 1994 Incidental take by fisheries Low Perez 2006, Nikulin and Burkanov 2000, Wynne et al. 1992 Subsistence harvest Low Wolfe et al. 2005, Loughlin and York 2000, Haynes and Mishler 1991 Illegal shooting Low NMFS 2001, Loughlin and York 2000 Entanglement in marine debris Low Calkins 1985 Disease and parasitism Low Burek et al. 2005 Disturbance from vessel traffic and tourism Low Kucey and Trites 2006 Disturbance due to research activities Low Kucey and Trites 2006, Kucey 2005, Loughlin and York 2000, Calkins and Pitcher 1982
+Threat Impact on Recovery Reference Examples Environmental variability Potentially high Fritz and Hinckley 2005, Trites and Donnelly 2003 Competition with fisheries Potentially high Dillingham et al. 2006, Fritz and Brown 2005, Hennen 2004, Fritz and Ferrero 1998 Predation by killer whales Potentially high DeMaster et al. 2006, Trites et al. 2007, Williams et al. 2004, Springer et al. 2003 Toxic substances Medium Albers and Loughlin 2003, Lee et al. 1996, Calkins et al. 1994 Incidental take by fisheries Low Perez 2006, Nikulin and Burkanov 2000, Wynne et al. 1992 Subsistence harvest Low Wolfe et al. 2005, Loughlin and York 2000, Haynes and Mishler 1991 Illegal shooting Low NMFS 2001, Loughlin and York 2000 Entanglement in marine debris Low Calkins 1985 Disease and parasitism Low Burek et al. 2005 Disturbance from vessel traffic and tourism Low Kucey and Trites 2006 Disturbance or mortality due to research activities Low Atkinson et al. 2008, Kucey and Trites 2006, Kucey 2005, Loughlin and York 2000, Calkins and Pitcher 1982

-NMFS developed a Biological Opinion (BO) on the groundfish fisheries in the Bering Sea/Aleutian Islands and Gulf of Alaska regions in 2000.
+A number of management actions were implemented between 1990 and 1998 to promote the recovery of the western U. S. stock of Steller sea lions, including 3 nautical mile (nmi) no-entry zones around rookeries, prohibition of groundfish trawling within 10-20 nmi of certain rookeries, and spatial and temporal allocation of Gulf of Alaska pollock and Aleutian Island Atka mackerel total allowable catch.
+In 2000, NMFS issued a Biological Opinion (BO) on effects of the groundfish fisheries in the Bering Sea/Aleutian Islands and Gulf of Alaska regions on listed species.
 In this BO, NMFS determined that the continued prosecution of the groundfish fisheries as described in the Fishery Management Plan for Bering Sea/Aleutian Islands Groundfish and in the Fishery Management Plan for Gulf of Alaska Groundfish was likely to jeopardize the continued existence of the western population of Steller sea lion and to adversely modify critical habitat.
 NMFS also identified several other factors that could contribute to the decline of the population, including a shift in a large-scale weather regime and predation.
 To avoid jeopardy, NMFS identified a Reasonable and Prudent Alternative that included components such as 1) adoption of a more precautionary rule for setting "global" harvest limits, 2) extension of 3 nmi protective zones around rookeries and haulouts not currently protected, 3) closures of many areas around rookeries and haulouts to 20 nmi, 4) establishment of 4 seasonal and area catch limits, and 5) establishment of a procedure ("fishing in proportion to biomass") for setting seasonal catch limits on removal levels in critical habitat based on the biomass of the target species residing in critical habitat.